-All state rental agreements will contain standard information mandated by Federal law, including:
+All state lease agreements will contain standard information mandated by Federal law, including:

 - contact information of the landlord and tenant,